rishispeets/dev-env/README.md

 ## Tip

 Running this as a privileged container with `--priviliged` gives the image almost all the capabilities of the host machine.
-That way, you can more easily develop Docker-in-Docker.

 ## Credits
 Based on https://github.com/jayniz/zsh-tmux-neovim-docker